The Evolution of Digital identity

 |Distributed|| Self-sovereign identity (SSI)

-Distributed ID is one of the emerging areas in the field, and one where BCT could have an impact.
+Distributed ID is one of the emerging areas in the field and one where BCT could impact.
 Distributed ID is closely related to the concept of SSI, which is not limited to BCT but rather covers the whole DLT domain.

 Identity access: Inclusion via ID for Development